Aanandmayi/anand-assignment/README.md

 please run the server first

+API TIMMINGS ARE IN THE API TESTS FOLDER

 Step -0 Run 'npm install --save'
 Step-1 - change the database password and username in the DatabaseConfig.js file